 Working with scientists at the University of Oxford, the project has taken UK multinational Unilever a step closer to more effective deodorants.
 And, as a result of the research, we have a better understanding of the importance of overall skin health and the role of our skin as a shield against infection and disease.

-Now the team have a chance to showcase their work at the prestigious Royal Society exhibition in a series of videos, lectures and online digital content.
+The team had a chance to showcase their work at the prestigious Royal Society exhibition in a series of videos, lectures and online digital content.

 “There’s growing acceptance of the importance of the role of bacteria in good gut health and its role in preventing disease.
 The work we are doing here at York also helps us understand the importance of maintaining a diverse range of microorganisms on our skin,” explained Dr Michelle Rudden who works on the research project with Professor Gavin Thomas in our Department of Biology.

-“The trick with body odour is to target the specific bacteria that cause BO without wiping out all the other beneficial microorganisms at the same time - and that’s one of the key messages we’ll be communicating as part of the Royal Society event.”
+“The trick with body odour is to target the specific bacteria that cause BO without wiping out all the other beneficial microorganisms at the same time.”

 Working with industrial partner Unilever, Professor Thomas and his team pinpointed the type of bacteria that lives in the sweat gland where BO is formed.